Mindfulness consultant Eunice Yu reminds us that self-care reaches beyond the physical body.

-Back-to-school season can be exciting, but stressful, for the more than 1 million school-age children living with severe eczema in the U.S.
+Getting back to school can be exciting, but stressful, for the more than 1 million school-age children living with severe eczema in the U.S. The past year has complicated everything, too — it’s only natural to experience some anxiety about getting back into a new routine at school.

 Chronic itch and sleep issues can make it tough for kids to concentrate in class.
-Exposure to everyday substances from cleaning supplies to cafeteria food can trigger eczema flare-ups or allergic reactions.
-Stressful scenarios like taking a pop quiz or being bullied on the playground are also common triggers.
+The complication of wearing a mask all day, for some kids, adds yet another potential stressor (and trigger for facial eczema).
+Exposure to everyday substances from hand sanitizer to cafeteria food can trigger eczema flare-ups or allergic reactions, too.
+And challenging situations like making new friends or being bullied on the playground are also common triggers.

 Looking for handy tips to help your child rise to these challenges?
 We urge you to download our “Eczema: Tools for School” kit, which includes two sets of guidelines to help parents and educators foster a positive experience for students with eczema.
-Then, follow these five simple steps to a stress-free school year.
+Then follow these five simple steps for a low-stress school year.

 The best way to help your child manage their eczema is to teach them how to be self-sufficient.
 Explain the fundamentals of eczema in terms they’ll understand so they can accurately relay this information to adults or other children.
 Remind your child that it’s natural for people be curious and ask questions, and why it’s important to inform others about this disease.